EMG/NCS Nerve Testing in New Jersey

 How results guide care

-Results can help distinguish nerve root irritation, peripheral nerve compression, neuropathy, or muscle-related issues, guiding therapy, injections, surgery referral, or other treatment decisions.
+Results can help distinguish nerve root irritation, peripheral nerve compression, neuropathy, or muscle-related issues, guiding therapy, bracing, injections, orthopedic care, spine consultation, or other treatment decisions.

 Coordinated next steps

-Because EMG is part of the PPSI care network, results can be reviewed alongside imaging, exam findings, pain care, spine care, orthopedics, podiatry, and rehabilitation.
+Because EMG/NCS is part of the PPSI care network, results can be reviewed alongside imaging, exam findings, pain care, spine care, orthopedics, podiatry, chiropractic care, and rehabilitation.
+When testing relates to an accident or work injury, records stay focused on clinical findings and medical necessity.

 Frequently Asked Questions